mderazon/csu-il/README.md

 ## Contribution ##

 Wanna contribute to the project ?
-Yeah !!
+Yay !!

-On the technical side, the website is powered by [Docpad](http://docpad.org/) and [Twitter bootstrap](http://twitter.github.com/bootstrap/).
-Feel free to fork the repository and hack it. when your'e done, send us a pull request and we'll add the change.
+The website is powered by Node.js, [Docpad](http://docpad.org/) and [Twitter bootstrap](http://twitter.github.com/bootstrap/).
+Feel free to fork the repository and hack on it.
+When your'e done, send us a pull request and we'll add the change.

 **What we need ?**